Welcome to the Northeast Georgia Area Locally Grown!

 The pick up sites are:

-Rabun County site is at Mill Gap Farm 63 Mill Gap Lane, Tiger.
+Rabun County site is at Mill Gap Farm located at 63 Mill Gap Lane, Tiger.

-Habersham County site is at Grace Calvary Church 295 East Green St. Clarkesville Ga.
-30523.
-Look for us under the carport next to the Church offices.
+Habersham County site is at Grace Calvary Church located at 295 East Green Street Clarkesville, GA 30523.
+Park in the gravel lot and walk over to the carport next to the Church offices.

 Since the growers harvested just for you, and we paid the growers on your behalf you are still responsible for paying for items, even if you do not pick them up.
 Your charges will be put on your account, and that amount will get added to your next order.

-Locally Grown prefers cash but also takes checks made out to “Locally Grown” or to “SRWA” which is the abbreviation for the Soque River Watershed Association who sponsors the market.
+Locally Grown prefers cash but also takes checks made out to “NGLG” short for Northeast Georgia Locally Grown, or just “Locally Grown.”
 No credit cards.

 That’s the basics!